 Let’s say you’re in the market for a new coffee maker.
 When you Google search for the product, the results will give you a list of available products along with their ratings and review counts.
-This new Google AdWords feature is available for shoppers in the United States at the moment.
+This new Google Ads feature is available for shoppers in the United States at the moment.

 How Product Ratings Help Shoppers

 For shoppers, the benefit is pretty obvious.
 With ratings efficiently segregating products and services, purchasing decisions may be more informed and can be finalized faster.
 Shoppers need not go through all the reviews to gauge how a specific product fares with other consumers.